-TOP Home woodworkers, unlike specialist trades, seldom use narrow necked cutters like the keyhole cutter, but there are times when
+Home woodworkers, unlike specialist tradespeople, seldom use narrow-necked cutters like the keyhole cutter, but there are times when such cutters are very handy.
+They are great for making dovetail housings, which are often used for casework and bookshelves.

 The downside of necked cutters of any kind is that they have to cut at full depth in one pass.
 You simply cannot plunge in several depth passes like a straight cutter can.